a2kohli/cse15l-lab-reports/lab3_report.md

 -n allows us to see the line numbers against the output of grep.

-This is useful as sometimes we might want to locate where in the file the occurence of the matching string is.
+This is useful as sometimes we might want to locate where (which line) in the file the occurence of the matching string is.
+For instance, if the file is a java file and we are looking for the line throwing an error, we can type "error" as the matching string and find the line number.

 I found the information about this command line option at [freecodecamp](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/#:~:text=Grep%20is%20a%20useful%20command,a%20powerful%20command%20to%20use.)